tox-dev/tox-docker/README.rst

 Change Log
 ==========

+* 4.1.0
+    * Drop test support for docker (Python library) 3.x; add test support for docker 6.x.
+Other versions may work, but we only support tested versions.
 * 4.0.0
     * Support tox 4 as well as tox 3
     * Drop support for Python 3.6